 How Do Credit Ratings Work?

-The different companies that calculate credit scores have different credit rating scales.
+The different companies that calculate credit scores have different minimum credit score and credit rating scales.
 These scales generally divide credit scores into five different categories: poor, fair, good, very good, and excellent.
 Each of these ranges spans a number of different credit scores, and can be a good way to understand your credit at a glance.

 What Factors Affect Credit Scores?